sahargavriely/the-unbearable-ease-of-programming/brain_computer_interface/client/README.md

 # brain-computer-interface.client

 Sub-package of brain-computer-interface.
-The following package allows clients to upload minds and thoughts.
+The following package allows clients to upload minds (to learn about minds refer to [`message`](/brain_computer_interface/message/README.md)) and thoughts to the server.

 For further information take a look at [full documentation](https://the-unbearable-ease-of-programming.readthedocs.io/en/latest/client.html).